BazingaOo/IMDB_/README.md

 # IMDB_Clone_System
-## Project Topic and Group Members
+## Project Topic
 We will develop an IMDB Clone system with functionalities, such as movie recommendation, movie ratings, movie genre searching, movie comments and criticization.

+##Group Members
-Our team members are: Shihuan Wang, Tao Zhang, Zihan Guo and Yuxuan Wang. <br />
+Our team members are: <br/>
+Shihuan Wang, <br/>
+Tao Zhang, 7636-6624<br/>
+Zihan Guo,  <br/>
+Yuxuan Wang, 7566-9009<br/>
 ## Project Abstract
 1. We plan to develop an IMDB clone system for movies with several functionalities, movie recommendation, movie ratings, movie genre searching, and movie comments and criticization. <br />
 2. Our first milstone is mainly about the home page of our IMDB Clone web app, which contains the log in option to sign in our users' personal account.
 And there would also be another dashboard page for users when they sign in their account. <br />